Nothing Ever Just Disappears

 Jeremy Atherton Lin, author of Gay Bar

-A moving, erudite book.
-Writing against the tide of erasure, Hester takes us on a journey through time, over land and sea, and casts an empathetic and sharply humorous eye on this pantheon of queer figures.
-A hymn to the importance of community and place, this is a vital public history of queer life that is both intimate and wondrously radical.
+A hymn to the importance of community and place, this is a vital public history of queer life that is both intimate and wondrously radical

 Seán Hewitt, author of All Down Darkness Wide